Fibre channel switches are designed for SAN while Ethernet switches for LAN

 Fibre Channel (FC), designed for storage area networks (SANs), is a high-speed network technology used to connect computer data storage to servers, providing point-to-point, switched and loop interfaces to deliver in-order and lossless raw block data.

-"Ethernet," this word is not unfamiliar to you compared with "Fibre Channel."
-The Institute of Electrical and Electronics Engineers (IEEE) defines Ethernet as protocol 802.3.
+The word "Ethernet" is not unfamiliar to you compared with "Fibre Channel".
+IEEE defines Ethernet as protocol 802.3.
 Jargon aside, Ethernet refers to the technology of connecting computers and other devices via a protocol, which is most commonly used in wired local area networks (LANs).

 As mentioned before, Fibre Channel switches are mainly used in SANs whilst Ethernet switches are mostly applied in LANs.
-This part will further illustrate the differences between these two switches in three main aspects: reliability, transmission speed, and cost.
+This part will further illustrate the differences between Fibre Channel vs Ethernet Switch in four main aspects: application, reliability, transmission speed, and cost.

-Cost is evidently an important considering factor before selection.
-In most cases, Ethernet switches are much cheaper than Fibre Channel switches in view of pricing.
-However, Fibre Channel is mainly used in the data center storage environment, while Ethernet can be found in different kinds of networks: from small homes, big offices to large-scale data centers.
-We have to make an apples-to-apples comparison.
-For the employment of a data center, 8Gbps FC is generally less expensive than 10Gbps Ethernet.
-And 16GFC costs about the same as 10GbE.
-When it comes to enterprises, many already have invested large amounts of time and effort for their Fibre Channel networks, switch to Ethernet means a start-over with extra expenses.
-Ethernet isn't always a price-wise option.
+In most cases, Ethernet switches are much cheaper than Fibre Channel switches.
+However, Fibre Channel is mainly used in the data center SAN environment, while Ethernet can be found in different kinds of networks: from small homes, big offices to large-scale data centers.
+For the employment of a data center, 8Gbps FC is generally less expensive than 10Gbps Ethernet and 16GFC costs about the same as 10GbE.
+When it comes to enterprises, many already have invested large amounts of time and effort for their Fibre Channel networks, switching to Ethernet means a start-over with extra expenses.
+Thus Ethernet isn't always a price-wise option.

 Besides, the maintenance fee is also a factor that should be considered.
 In large IT systems, if an Ethernet switch breaks down, most admins can deal with it.
 However, when there is something wrong with the Fibre Channel switches, they need to turn to manufacturers, instead.